henry20075/PyCalculator-Simplified/README.md

 Please enjoy and if you like it, it doesn't hurt to leave a star to help my new coder reputation.

+Another way to see the code clearly is going to where I wrote it (EDIT PROTECTION ENABLED)

 All Credit Goes To Myself (HENRY S) a.k.a henry20075

+Also, I am in the current progress of making an self-esteem A.I in python which the first version will be bought out sometime this year (SECRET)